-Remember, the Vehicle Inspection must be passed before you can proceed to the Basic Control Skills test.
+Remember, the pre-trip vehicle inspection must be passed before you can proceed to the basic vehicle control skills test.

-11.6 - Taking the CDL Vehicle Inspection Test
+11.6 - Taking the CDL Pre-trip Inspection Test

-11.6.1 - Class A Vehicle Inspection Test
+11.6.1 - Class A Pre-trip Inspection Test

-If you are applying for a Class A CDL, you will be required to perform a Vehicle inspection in the vehicle you have brought with you for testing.
+If you are applying for a Class A CDL, you will be required to perform one of the four versions of a pre-trip inspection in the vehicle you have brought with you for testing.
+Each of the four tests are equivalent and you will not know which test you will take until just before the testing begins.

-The test includes an engine start, an in-cabinspection, and an inspection of the coupling system.
-Your test will require an inspection of the entire vehicle which your CDL Examiner will explain to you.
+All of the tests include an engine start, an in-cabinspection, and an inspection of the coupling system.
+Then, your test may require an inspection of the entire vehicle or only a portion of the vehicle which your CDL Examiner will explain to you.

-11.6.2 - Class B and C Vehicle Inspection Test
+11.6.2 - Class B and C Pre-trip Inspection Test

-If you are applying for a Class B CDL, you will be required to perform a Vehicle inspection in the vehicle you have brought with you for testing.
+If you are applying for a Class B CDL, you will be required to perform one of the three versions of a pre-trip inspection in the vehicle you have brought with you for testing.
+Each of the three tests are equivalent and you will not know which test you will take until just before the testing begins.

-All of the tests include an engine start and an in-cab inspection.
-Your test will require an inspection of the entire vehicle which your CDL Examiner will explain to you.
+All of the tests include an engine start and an incab inspection.
+Then, your test may require an inspection of the entire vehicle or only a portion of the vehicle which your CDL Examiner will explain to you.
 You will also have to inspect any special features of your vehicle (e.g, school or transit bus).